RCA 1802: DMA and load mode

 The CDP1802 has a simple built-in DMA controller, having two DMA request lines for DMA input and output.
 The CPU only accesses memory during certain cycles of the multi-step machine cycle, which required between 8 and 16 clock cycles.
 External hardware could read or write data during these periods without interrupting the processor, a general concept known as cycle stealing.

 R0 is used as the DMA address pointer.
 The starting address of the DMA data would be put in R0 and then pulling the appropriate read or write pin on the CPU low.
-The CPU responded to the DMA request by incrementing the value in R0, so that the next request automatically stored in the next location in memory.
-Thus by simply repeatedly triggering the DMA pins, the system would walk through the entire memory.
+The CPU responds to the DMA request by incrementing the value in R0, so that the next request automatically uses the next location in memory.
+Thus by simply repeatedly triggering the DMA pins, the system would walk through the entire memory, reading and/or writing as commanded by the request lines.

 The DMA controller also provides a special "load mode", which allows loading of memory while the CLEAR and WAIT inputs of the processor are active.
 This allows a program to be loaded without the need for a ROM-based bootstrap loader.
 This was used by the COSMAC Elf microcomputer and its successors to load a program from toggle switches or a hexadecimal keypad with no required software and minimal hardware.
 The user could simply set the switches to the next value, toggle the read, and then move on.
 There was no need to change the addresses, that was done automatically by the DMA stepping.

-Instruction timing
+Instruction set

 Clock cycle efficiency is poor in comparison to most 8-bit microprocessors.
 Eight clock cycles makes up one machine cycle.
-Most instructions take two machine cycles (16 clock cycles) to execute; the remaining instructions take three machine cycles (24 clock cycles).
-By comparison, the MOS Technology 6502 takes two to seven clock cycles to execute an instruction, and the Intel 8080 takes four to 18 clock cycles.
+Most instructions take two machine cycles (16 clock cycles) to execute; long branches, long skips, and NOP take three machine cycles (24 clock cycles).
+By comparison, the MOS Technology 6502 takes two to seven clock cycles to execute an instruction and the Intel 8080 takes four to 18 clock cycles.